spifftek70/Drone-Footprints/README.md

 - EVO II

 ## known Issues
-Not currently working with older drones (i.e. Phantom 3 Series).
+1. Not currently working with older drones (i.e. Phantom 3 Series).
 The differences in how telemetry is processed and translated into metadata is.... troublesome.
+2. This accuracy of this process is highly dependent on the accuracy of the drone's telemetry.
+Like all compasses, the drone's compass is highly susceptible to electromagnetic interference.
+Therefore, Datasets collected in areas of high magnetic interference (i.e. power lines, large metal structures, etc) will have a higher margin of error.

 ----------------------------------------------------------------------------------------------------------------